 She told me he regularly snuck books belonging to his dad from the shelf that featured various planes, and could always steer any conversation towards the topic.

 “She could win any argument – a definite lawyer in the making”

 Lining up with my son to buy tickets to a movie, I could hear a young girl, no more than four or five, presenting a very considered argument as to why her dad and two brothers should see the movie of her choice, instead of the one they seemed to be favouring.

 Her tone was strong, and a little intimidating if I am honest, but not in any way rude.
 For every point they made, she was quick with her rebuttal and she made some pretty detailed and valid observations.

 The best part about it was seeing the pride in her dad’s eyes.

 6. Future leader/prime minister

-It’s amazing how many of us can draw parallels between the behaviour of children and politicians, okay so maybe not that much of a stretch.
-But there is no doubt some children actually hold characteristics we would all love our leaders to possess.
+It’s amazing how many of us can draw parallels between the behaviour of children and politicians … okay, so maybe it’s not that much of a stretch.
+But there is no doubt some children actually possess the characteristics we would all love our leaders to share.